On the estimation of spatial density from mobile network operator data: Problem Formulation

-The method presented by the Belgian MNO Proximus in \cite{meersman2016} is more articulated.
-First, they distinguish between large cells and small cells (femto-cells and pico-cells) and apply Voronoi partition only to the large cells.
-Second, in order to take into account the directionality of cell sectors, they places $N$ Voronoi seeds in the vicinity of each $N$-sector antenna (typically $N=3$ for $120^\circ$ sectors) with a small offset in their respective azimuth directions.
+The method presented by the Belgian operator Proximus in \cite{meersman2016} is more articulate.
+First, they distinguish between large cells (macro and micro cells) and small cells (femto and pico cells) and apply Voronoi partitioning only to the large cells.
+Second, in order to take into account the directionality of cell sectors, they place $N$ Voronoi seeds in the vicinity of each $N$-sector antenna (typically $N=3$ for $120^\circ$ sectors) with a small offset in their respective azimuth directions.

-Generally speaking, all variants of the Voronoi approach have the disadvantage that even a single cell change (i.e., addition, removal or shift of its associated seed) produces a change in the neighboring cell footprints, and in principle requires a new computation of the entire Voronoi diagram.
-Departing from the Voronoi approach, other forms of tessellations may be obtained by mapping each cell to one (and only one) particular unit of a predefined partition, e.g. a regular square grid (as in \cite{fiore2016}) or a variable resolution quadtree \cite{quadtree2017}.
+Generally speaking, all variants of the Voronoi approach have the disadvantage that even a single cell change, e.g., addition, removal or shift of its associated seed, produces a change in the neighboring cell footprints and consequently requires a new computation of the entire Voronoi diagram.
+Departing from the Voronoi approach, other forms of tessellations may be obtained by mapping each cell to one particular unit of a predefined partition, e.g., a regular square grid (as in \cite{fiore2016}) or a variable resolution quadtree \cite{quadtree2017}.

 Whether based on Voronoi or an independent fixed grid, the more sophisticated variants of tessellation methods require additional information about the radio cell configuration, beyond the antenna location.
-However, as more detailed cell data are made available for the geo-location process, the limitation of considering non-overlapping footprints seems to be less justified, motivating the interest for methods accounting for the intrinsic overlapping nature of real-world radio cells.
+However, as more detailed cell data are made available for the geolocation process, the limitation of considering non-overlapping footprints seems to be less justified, motivating the interest for methods accounting for the intrinsic overlapping nature of real-world radio cells.